1927-08-27a: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 The New Corduroy Road.

-Owing to the unusual height of the water table in this RAINY SEASON it has been necessary to recontruct the road around the south side of the house at FERNBANK.
-The engineering fern of A.G., B.F., and K. Stokey applied themselves and their various implements to the problem of construction a road which would permit entrance to the drying yard without wading.
+Owing to the unusual height of the water table in this RAINY SEASON it has been necessary to reconstruct the road around the south side of the house at FERNBANK.
+The engineering firm of A.G., B.F., and K. Stokey applied themselves and their various implements to the problem of constructing a road which would permit entrance to the drying yard without wading.
 They decided on a corduroy road as most suitable.
-Two axes and a saw were used on the willow branches which had been cut down at verious times, and a suitabl number of loglets were prepared.
+Two axes and a saw were used on the willow branches which had been cut down at verious times, and a suitable number of loglets were prepared.
 These were laid and re-laid until the road was sufficiently level and firm to be trusted with Mrs. Evans weight.
 If the present weather continues it may be necessary to cut down all the willow trees to make a corduroy boulevard around the house.

 ------------------